What are Virginia’s gun laws? A guide to licenses, permits, restrictions.

 Virginia residents interested in buying a gun must present a government-issued photo ID and undergo a background check to be approved by the state police.

-The state police maintains a firearms transaction computer system that allows dealers to enter a purchaser’s information and receive either an instantaneous approval or delay determination to further review of eligibility.
+The state police maintain a firearms transaction computer system that allows dealers to enter a purchaser’s information and receive either an instantaneous approval or delay determination to further review of eligibility.

 There is a $2 background check fee for Virginia residents and a $5 fee for nonresidents.